 Bunions are common deformities seen, but there are a lot of confusion and misunderstandings about bunions.
-Those patients that suffer with bunions have many questions.
+Those patients that suffer from bunions have many questions.
 Should I have my bunion removed?
 Is the surgery painful?
-What if my bunion isn't painful?
+What if my bunion isn’t painful?
 As foot and ankle surgeons, bunions are one of the more common problems that come into our office.
-We hope our experience can help guide you in decision making about your feet and any treatment.
+We hope our experience can help guide you in decision-making about your feet and any treatment.

 Treating a bunion can range from simply observing the bunion to possibly undergoing surgical intervention.
 In most cases, some treatment is necessary.
 Early treatments are meant to relieve pain, but they can’t reverse a bunion deformity, only surgery can do that.
 These treatments include shoe changes, padding, activity changes, medications, injections, icing, orthotics, and other modalities.

-If you are suffering with a bunion, our surgeons can answer any questions about treatment, surgery, and recovery after surgery.
+If you are suffering from a bunion, our surgeons can answer any questions about treatment, surgery, and recovery after surgery.